JoaoOMago/JoaoOMago/README.md

 I did my high school education at ETEC Pedro Ferreira alves as a Mechatronic technician in Mogi Mirim.

-Here is a random fact about me - I have been on this planet for **8028 days**.
+Here is a random fact about me - I have been on this planet for **8029 days**.

-And here is a just a random fact -  **Almonds are members of the peach family**.
+And here is a just a random fact -  **The most dangerous job in the United States is that of a fisherman, followed by logging and then an airline pilot**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)